CapnSammeh/PeterHerring/content/posts/Getting Hydrated.md

 Part 2 is here!
 If you're new to this series you might want to consider checking out [Part 1](https://peterherring.netlify.com/posts/journey-to-optimum-health.-part-1-goal-setting/)!

 Water, water, water!
-The amount of people I meet who don't know how much water they should be drinking is outstanding!
+The amount of people I meet who don't know how much water they should be drinking is unbelievable!

 There is no magic number of how much water you should be drinking because everyone is different and we all have varying circumstances (we'll get into that later) which change how much we need.